dev8523/Java-String-Examples/README.md

 # Java-String-Examples
-This contains every methods present in String and classes.
+This has the examples to cover up String in Java.